waynefenwick/13-Object-Relational-Mapping/README.md

      * sequelize: 6.32.0
 3. Clone this repo to your machine.
 4. Open .env and enter your database name and mySQL login crendentials.
+5. Open a terminal on the project folder
+    * Login: mysql -p (your password)
+        * Type in 'SHOW DATABASES;' to see any databases in your account
+        * Type in 'DROP DATABASE databasename_db;' to delete a database
+        * Type in 'CREATE DATABASE databasename_db;' to create a database
+        * Type in 'SHOW DATABASES;' to verufy database was successfully created
+        * Quit mysql with 'quit;'
+6 Open a terminal on the seeds folder
+    * Type in ’npm run seed’ to seed the database
-5. Open the server.js file in a terminal and type in 'npm start' to open up a port
+7. Open a terminal on the server.js file and type in ’npm start’ to start the server
-6. You will now be ready to use [Insomnia](https://insomnia.rest/download) to test API routes you have created.
+8. You will now be ready to use [Insomnia](https://insomnia.rest/download) to test API routes you have created.
-7. NOTE:
-     * You will need to create & seed your database.
-8. There is a video link below to give you an idea how Insomnia works in testing your Object Relational Mapping.
+9. There is a video link below to give you an overview how Insomnia works in testing API routes.

 &nbsp;